ESL Activities

 Yes?
 Thought so.
 Then you’re going to love this book over on Amazon: 101 ESL Activities.
 The key to better English classes is a wide variety of interesting, engaging games and activities and this book will help you do that.

 You can get the book in both digital and print formats.
 Keep a copy on the bookshelf in your teacher’s resource room and pull it out when you’re doing your lesson plans.
-Or, take a copy with you on your phone or tablet to your favourite coffee shop for a serious lesson planning session on the go.
+Or, take a copy with you on your phone or tablet to your favorite coffee shop for a serious lesson-planning session on the go.

 It really is that easy to have great English classes.
 Do you want to check out the book for yourself?
 Head over to Amazon to pick up your copy today: